-The mandrake root is a very interesting (and deadly) psychedelic.
-In this article, we’ll explore some of its history, how it works, and why nobody should ever attempt to trip on mandrake despite its powerful psychedelic nature.
+The mandrake root is an interesting (and deadly) psychedelic.
+In this article, we’ll explore some of its history, how it works, and why nobody should ever attempt to trip on mandrake root.

 What is Mandrake?